Stellic

 Stellic is a new interactive degree management tool for undergraduate students.
-Within Stellic, students you can review your degree requirements, plan and monitor your progress toward graduation, and register for classes.
+Within Stellic, you can review your degree requirements, plan and monitor your progress toward graduation, and register for classes.

 From your Stellic Home page you can easily access all the tools available in from the links on the left-side panel or under the Quick Access tiles in the center of the page.